startupbuilders777/Algorithms-Data-Structures-and-Design/README.md

         Reverse every K-element Sub-list (medium)

 22.7) Find the start of a loop in a linked list:

+       Consider the following linked list, where E is the cylce entry and X, the crossing point of fast and slow.
+        H: distance from head to cycle entry E
+        D: distance from E to X
+        L: cycle length
+                          _____
+                         /     \
+        head_____H______E       \
+                        \       /
+                         X_____/

+        If fast and slow both start at head, when fast catches slow, slow has traveled H+D and fast 2(H+D).
+        Assume fast has traveled n loops in the cycle, we have:
+        2H + 2D = H + D + L  -->  H + D = nL  --> H = nL - D
+        Thus if two pointers start from head and X, respectively, one first reaches E, the other also reaches E.
+        In my solution, since fast starts at head.next, we need to move slow one step forward in the beginning of part 2

         Algorithm
         Use two references slow, fast, initialized to the head Increment slow and fast until they meet